rr-learning/CausalWorld/docs/guide/task_setups.rst

    * - Stacked Blocks
      - The goal is to build wall-like goal shapes from a set of smaller cuboids under a give goal pose.
 The additional difficulty is that the goal poses' stability might be very sensitive to small inaccuracies in the structure
    * - Creative Stacked Blocks
-     - The goal is to fill provided goal shapes from a set of smaller cuboids  The additional difficulty is that some goal shapes are in the air and an additional structure needs to be build from other cuboids to support stability.
+     - The goal is to fill provided goal shapes from a set of smaller cuboids  The additional difficulty is that the goal shape is partial which forces the agent to use some sort of imagination to solve the task.
    * - General constellation
      - The goal is to restore a stable constellation of cuboids in the arena.
    * - Reaching